huangrc1110/kdc-doc/docs/source/icra/pages/datasets.rst

 Downloading Datasets
 =========================================
-   Dataset downloads are all done through our `HuggingFace page <https://huggingface.co/datasets/LejuRobotics/kuavo_data_challenge/tree/main>`_.
+   Dataset downloads are all done through our HuggingFace page.
 This link is also found on our website's main page.

    A detailed guide is as follows: